 Let us consider a spherical body of radius r and density ρ falling through a liquid of density σ .

 The forces acting on the body will be

-- (i) Weight of the body W acting downward.

-- (ii) The viscous force \mathbf{F} acting vertically upward.
+- (i) Weight of the body W acting downward. - (ii) The viscous force F acting vertically upward.
+Fig. 9.29: Force acting on a sphere

-- (iii) The buoyant force B acting upward.
+(iii) The buoyant force B acting upward.